autistic-symposium/blockchains-security-toolkit/README.md

-## ⛓🍕 blockchain hacking for the honorable
+## ⛓🍕 blockchain hacking for the free

 <br>